graphbrain/graphbrain/docs/manual/parsers.md

 Both methods accept an optional `reader` argument to force a specific reader instead of relying on auto-detection.
 See the [readers](readers.md) documentation for details.

-When parsing through a reader, each `ParseResult` has its `source` field populated with metadata from the reader (e.g. source type, file name or URL, page title).
-See the [readers](readers.md) documentation for the metadata provided by each reader.
+When parsing through a reader, each `ParseResult` has its `source` field populated with metadata from the reader (e.g. source type and file name).
+See the [readers](readers.md) documentation for the metadata a reader provides.

 ## ParseResult